 As soon as you can, ditch the cards.
 I’m not talking about making the adjustment to solely using cash envelopes right off the bat, but you need to make a conscious effort to steer clear of your credit cards.

-Pack your lunch.
+Pack your lunch to avoid eating out.
 You don’t have to settle for cold meat sandwiches if they aren’t your thing.
 Take last night’s leftovers!
 Packing your lunch will cut a large chunk from your weekly expenses.

 Pull small amounts from each check to build your $1000.
 I’m talking about $20-$25 each paycheck.
 Yes, the faster you can save the money the better, but you are more likely to stick to a routine if it isn’t a drastic change to your life.

 You’ve got this!
 Saving your first $1000 puts you on the fast track to a debt free life, and believe me it is SO worth it.
-You won’t make millions working for the military, but you can easily live comfortably and save money in the military.
+You won’t make millions, but you can easily live comfortably and save money in the military.